La Crosse, WI

 About La Crosse, WI

-La Crosse is a mid-sized city in Wisconsin with a population of 51,791 residents.
-The median household income is $53,803 per year, which is near the national average.
-The median age in La Crosse is 30.3 years.
+La Crosse is a mid-sized city located in Wisconsin with a population of 51,791 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,803 per year, which is 28% below the national median of $75,149.
+The median age of 30.3 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How La Crosse Ranks in Wisconsin